parkinsons-toolkit/app-content/pages-content/managing-symptoms/tremor.md

 You may find different things that make the tremor more or less pronounced.
 Some things that have been researched are listed below.

-_These may make tremor less pronounced:_
+**These may make tremor <ins>less</ins> pronounced:**

 - Activities that decrease or manage stress or anxiety: yoga, tai chi, deep breathing exercises, self-relaxation techniques.
 - Some people find that exercise reduces their tremor.
 - Many people also find it helpful to talk with others with Parkinson’s about their symptoms.

-_These may make tremor more pronounced:_
+**These may make tremor <ins>more</ins> pronounced:**

 - Stress or anxiety, or any emotional response
 - Caffeine

 Sometimes tremors can make specific tasks more difficult.
 Extra adaptations, support or equipment may be needed for those tasks:

-- Eating and drinking – special cutlery or cups may help – see <a href="/information/living-with-parkinsons /practical-advice/daily-living" class="internal-link">_Daily Living_</a> page for more ideas.
+- Eating and drinking – special cutlery or cups may help – see <a href="/information/living-with-parkinsons/practical-advice/daily-living" class="internal-link">Daily Living</a> page for more ideas.
-- Taking medication – pill organisers may be easier to handle than the original packets – see <a href="/information/treatments-and-therapies
-  /medications" class="internal-link">_Medication_</a> page for more ideas.
+- Taking medication – pill organisers may be easier to handle than the original packets – see <a href="/information/treatments-and-therapies/medications" class="internal-link">Medication</a> page for more ideas.
 - Technology – some people find touch screen difficult to control with a tremor and find using a mouse easier; others use voice control.
 Most smartphones allow for voice dictation instead of typing.
 Similarly using a device such as an Alexa can be helpful.
-See our <a href="/information/living-with-parkinsons
-  /practical-advice/reading-writing-and-technology" class="internal-link">_Reading, Writing & Technology_</a> page for more ideas.
+See our <a href="/information/living-with-parkinsons/practical-advice/reading-writing-and-technology" class="internal-link">Reading, Writing & Technology</a> page for more ideas.

 ## My Experience